BenjaminWatts/watts-wrong/chapters/01-introduction.md

 ## What's Next?

-In the next chapter, we'll dive into [brief preview of Chapter 2].
-We'll start with the fundamentals and build a solid foundation that will support everything else in this book.
+In the next chapter, we'll dive into **Biomass - The Wood Pellet Problem**.
+We'll explore how Britain ended up burning wood pellets from America to meet renewable energy targets, and why this is both environmentally questionable and economically unsustainable.

 ---